ferruvich/curve-prepaid-card/README.md

 If you do not want to use `aglio`, you can find this api [here](https://curveprepaidcard.docs.apiary.io/#)

 ### How to perform API Calls
 A Postman documentation has been created in order to perform example calls.
-It is available [here](https://github.com/ferruvich/curve-prepaid-card/tree/master/api/postman-collection)
+It is available [here](https://github.com/ferruvich/curve-prepaid-card/tree/master/api/postman-collection).
+To use it, download it, open Postman, click on **import** and follow the instructions.